asia-pacific-energy-research-centre/8th_outlook_visualisations/README.md

 ### You're now ready to execute the scripts

 #### 6. The first script to execute is in 8th_outlook_visualisations\workflow\scripts\1_historical_to_projected
-It is called OSeMOSYS_to_EGEDA.py and will take the results files you saved in step 2 above and bolt them to the EGEDA historical data

-Execute at command prompt:
+Execute OSeMOSYS_to_EGEDA.py at command prompt:

 python ./workflow/scripts/1_historical_to_projected/OSeMOSYS_to_EGEDA.py